What's

 Drop 'n' Shop,

-between 10 am and 12 noon on Saturday mornings.
+between 10 am and 12 noon on the first Saturday of the month.
 A club for

 children aged 4 to 11.
 For a maximum of one and a half hours